vmwarecloudadvocacy/acme_fitness_demo/README.md

 ### Cart Service

 Before deploying the cart datastore (Redis) and cart service please add a secret for the service to use in authenticating with the cache.
-*Note: Please replace ' <value> ' in the command below with the desired password text.
+*Note: Please replace 'value' in the command below with the desired password text.
 Changing the name of the secret object or the 'password' key may cause deployment issues*

 ```
 kubectl create secret generic redis-pass --from-literal=password=<value>